habitat-sh/builder/DEVELOPING.md

 Once statsd-logger is running, it should receive and display any metrics sent by the services.
 ### Setting up to run Builder builds in development

 Initially, your depot will be empty, which means you won't be able to run a successful build.
 Minimally, you'll need to upload the current, stable version of `core/hab-backline` (which you'll have installed locally as a result of entering the studio).
-Follow these steps to prepare an empty, upstream-enabled depot to run successful builds:
+Follow these steps to prepare an empty depot to run successful builds:

   1. Ensure Builder services are running (e.g., via `start-builder`). `hab svc status` should be able to confirm this.